Ehrenfest's theorem beyond the Ehrenfest time: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-We thank Yonah Borns-Weil for valuable discussion and collaboration on related efforts, Eugene Tang for detailed discussion of the manuscript, and Wojciech Zurek for foundational insights that inspired this work.
+We thank Yonah Borns-Weil for valuable discussion and collaboration on related efforts, Eugene Tang for discussion of the manuscript, Edwin Ng for numerical simulation techniques, and Wojciech Zurek for foundational insights that inspired this work.
 We thank Joseph Emerson, Fabricio Toscano, and Diego Wisniacki for helpful discussion of numerical evidence for the quantum-classical correspondence in closed and open systems.
+DR acknowledges funding from NTT Research (Grant AGMT DTD 9/24/20).